nidi3/js-border-layout/README.md

 # js-grid-layout
-A simple [grid layout](https://nidi3.github.io/js-grid-layout) with CSS and JS, see https://nidi3.github.io/js-grid-layout .
+A simple [grid layout](https://nidi3.github.io/js-grid-layout) with CSS and JS.

 # Usage
 ````